 As more people are understanding the seven major Chakras of the body and their functions, more are understanding, too, that this third Chakra (solar plexus) is what governs the entire digestive system, gall bladder, spleen, kidney, liver, as well as the autonomic nervous system.
-When this pressure point is blocked (energy flow obstructed) due to an unhealthy diet, stress, or parasitic infection, not only do the organs of the body begin to malfunction, causing dis-ease, but the brain will begin to experience certain forms of mental dis-ease such as depression, anxiety, bipolar, mania, and pyschosis.
-When energy flows unimpeded throughout the solar plexus, well-being and inner peace becomes the dominant emotion.
+When this pressure point is blocked (energy flow obstructed) due to an unhealthy diet, stress, or parasitic infection, not only do the organs of the body begin to malfunction, causing dis-ease, but the brain will begin to experience certain forms of mental dis-ease such as depression, anxiety, bipolar, mania, and psychosis.
+When energy flows unimpeded throughout the solar plexus, well-being and inner peace become the dominant emotion.

 What are your thoughts?
 Leave a comment below, and don’t forget to subscribe and become a member to receive more insight on the spirit, mind, and body connection.
 Read our other articles about alternative ways mental illness is now being treated today.